Hidden History of Rockland & St. George

 Part of the Hidden History (Arcadia Publishing) series

-Hidden History of the Mid-Hudson Valley
+Hidden History of a Hidden Gem

 Part of the Hidden History (Arcadia Publishing) series